JAVA2COB: Rule based translation from java to COBOL

 Tool Description

 JAVA2COB is a open-source tool that performs the rule based translation of Java code to COBOL.
+So our tool aims to extend COBOL systems using Java.

 JAVA2COB Github Repository